Avoid Costly SAP Mistakes: How to Decide Between SaaS and Traditional SAP Like a Pro

 - Assess Your Business Complexity

-An organization with extremely complicated workload may be suited for the all-encompassing customization of classic SAP.
+An organization with an extremely complicated workload may be suited for the all-encompassing customization of classic SAP.
 Easier workflows often match up better with SaaS products. - Do the TCO Math

-Just don’t compare license fees — consider hardware, maintenance, personnel costs and upgrade costs over 5-10 years. - Evaluate Integration Needs
+Just don’t compare license fees — consider hardware, maintenance, personnel costs, and upgrade costs over 5-10 years. - Evaluate Integration Needs

 Their SaaS offering is great if you’re using other cloud-based platforms, whereas on-prem SAP might be better for deeply integrated legacy systems. - Consider Compliance and Security Requirements

-In some highly regulated sectors you might need those extra levers and audit trail of good old traditional SAP.
+In some highly regulated sectors, you might need those extra levers and audit trail of good old traditional SAP.
 For many SaaS vendors, though, there are also strong security framework certifications. - Plan for Future Growth

 SaaS options scale up or down based on demand, which is great for young companies on a growth trajectory or expanding into new markets. - Leverage Consulting Expertise

-SAP veterans can offer scenario modeling, ROI analysis and migration planning to help determine which choice makes sense for their business strategy.
+SAP veterans can offer scenario modeling, ROI analysis, and migration planning to help determine which choice makes sense for their business strategy.

 SAP SaaS Services for Your Business